-First of all we are going to roast the peppers, which in addition to taking a while, have to cool down so that we can peel them and cut them into strips.
-So we wash and dry them, and then we smear them with olive oil and place them on a baking tray and put them at 150º until the skin is singed, (we turn them in the middle of the process, which can last about 45 minutes).
+First of all we are going to roast the peppers, which in addition to taking a while, they have to cool down so that we can peel and cut them into strips.
+So we wash and dry them, and then we smear them with olive oil and place them on a baking tray and put at 150º until the skin is charred, (we turn them in the middle of the process that can last about 45 minutes).

-Let them cool and put on the dough.
-To do this, we sift the flour, mix it with the white wine and a little salt, and start kneading.
-If necessary, add a little water so that in the end we have an elastic ball and that it does not stick to the hands.
+We let them cool and we put on the dough.
+To do this we sift the flour, mix it with the white wine and a little salt, and begin to knead.
+If necessary, we add a little water so that in the end we have an elastic ball and that it does not stick to our hands.

-Wrap it in cling film and leave it in the fridge for thirty minutes.
+We wrap it in transparent film and leave it for thirty minutes in the refrigerator.
 Meanwhile, in a saucepan , with a little water, boil the spinach for about 5 minutes.
-We drain them, cut them to make them smaller, and sauté them another five minutes in a pan with butter.
+Drain them, cut them so that they are smaller, and sauté them for another five minutes in a pan with butter.
 Then add the cream and grated Parmesan cheese , stir to integrate everything well and salt.

-Peel the peppers that we had set aside and cut them into strips, separating them by colour.
-To work at home I like the iron knives from Pallarès , they last longer sharp and work wonderfully.
+Peel the peppers that we had set aside and cut them into strips, separating them by color.
+To work at home I like the iron knives from Pallarès , they last longer sharp and work great.

 We take the dough out of the fridge, divide it in two and extend the first half.
 We put it on a mold.
-I have chosen a ceramic mold that I love to present at the table and it is very comfortable not having to transfer the cake to a different plate, with the risk of it being damaged when moving it.
+I have chosen a ceramic mold that I love to present on the table and it is very comfortable not having to move the cake to a different plate, with the risk of it being damaged when moving it.

-On the dough we place the cooked ham in slices, on top of it the spinach and on top a layer of pepper, for example the red one.
+On the dough we place the sliced cooked ham, on it the spinach and on top of it a layer of red pepper, for example.
 On it another layer, this one of sliced cheese.
 The book recommends an Italian cheese that is Fontina, I have used the Edam variety and it works very well too.
-The next layer will be yellow bell pepper and then again cheese.
+The next layer will be yellow pepper and then again cheese.

-To finish, we spread the second part of the dough and cut it with the help of a knife into long strips on the cake to close it.
-In the recipe they place them intertwined, but I have been a bit comfortable and simply first I have placed a row and then another crossed on top.
+To finish we extend the second part of the dough and cut it with the help of a knife into long strips on the cake to close it.
+In the recipe they are placed intertwined, but I have been a bit comfortable and I have simply placed one row first and then another crossed on top.

-To finish, we spread the dough with whipped yolk so that it is a nice golden color and bake at 180º for about 45 minutes.
+To finish, we spread the dough with beaten yolk so that it is a beautiful golden color and bake at 180º for about 45 minutes.